Global stocks, oil prices decline; German growth lifts euro

 The U.S. two-year yield US2YT=RR hit a nine-year peak just shy of 1.7 percent, up from Monday’s 1.687 percent.

-The mood in Asia was gloomy after China’s retail sales in industrial output data missed market expectations.
+Stocks in Asia had fallen after China’s retail sales and industrial output data missed market expectations.

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dipped 0.4 percent in its third consecutive day of losses.
 Japan's Nikkei .N225 was unchanged after four sessions of losses.

-Oil declined on Tuesday for a third day as evidence of rising U.S. output and a gloomier outlook for demand growth in a report from the International Energy Agency (IEA) weighed on prices.
+Oil declined for a third day as evidence of rising U.S. output and a gloomier outlook for demand growth in a report from the International Energy Agency (IEA) weighed on prices.

 Additional reporting by Saqib Iqbal Ahmed and Gertrude Chavez-Dreyfuss in New York, Sruthi Shankar in Bengaluru, Marc Jones in London, Wayne Cole in Sydney; Editing by Mark Heinrich and Nick Zieminski